Home » our home » Kitchen design and decorating » Butcher block countertops…6 + year later

 Butcher block countertop after 6 years

-All I need to do is give them a light sanding and reseal and they’ll fine(We also left a jar of beets on the counter once that left a red ring.
+We found all I need to do is give them a light sanding and reseal and they’ll fine(We also left a jar of beets on the counter once that left a red ring.
 We were luckily able to sand it out.).
 There are also a few scratches that will sand out as well.
 Luckily they are nothing deep.
 A deep scratch would be hard to cover.
 Though part of these countertops is loving the character.
 These are a lot like marble that if you love a perfect countertop, these aren’t for you.
+It helps to keep a piece of stone near by like an inexpensive piece of granite or marble tile in case you need to set something hot down on the fly.

 Kitchen windowsill decorating ideas